-Visual Memory Activities can help develop the memory skills that your child needs in order to learn sight words.
+Use these simple Visual Memory Activities to help develop the memory skills that your child needs for reading and writing!

 The ability to recall or remember the visual details of what you have seen is known as visual memory.

-Children with poor visual memory may struggle to:
+Children with poor visual memory skills may struggle to:

-Upgrade to "busy" cards, cards with only small variations between pictures, or cards with abstract designs for older children or kids who need more of a challenge.
+Upgrade to cards with more details or abstract designs for older children or kids who need more of a challenge.

 I usually start with a set of 6-8 pairs and gradually increase the number of pairs used in the game as the child’s visual memory improves.

-Kim's Game is an old-fashioned scouting game which was used to develop the scout’s ability to notice details and recall what was seen.
-I use a simple adaptation of this game as effective visual memory activities.
+Kim's Game is a well known Boy Scouts game which is used to develop the scout’s ability to notice details and recall what was seen.
+I use simple adaptations of this game as effective visual memory activities.

 You will need a plain tray, a variety of household objects and/or small toys, and a cloth to cover the items.

-Without your child seeing, place a few items on the tray, and cover them up.
+1) Without your child seeing the items, place a few items on the tray, and cover them up with a cloth.

-These are a few resources that I have found helpful with my own kids and in a therapy setting.
+There are a few printable downloads that I used for visual memory activities with my own kids as well as in a therapy setting.
 Click on the images to view the downloads!

 Thank you for visiting my site, and I hope you find these visual memory activities helpful for your child!